JPimia/FinalProjectIOS/README.md

-# Final IOS Project
+# User Management IOS

-Final Project iOS is an iOS app developed using SwiftUI.
+SwiftUIUserManagement_IOS is an iOS app developed using SwiftUI.
 It fetches user data from a remote server and allows users to view, search, add, and delete user records.
 The app uses Alamofire for networking and SDWebImageSwiftUI for image loading.

 ## Features